Jojendersie/OrBaseLib/Readme.txt

 Here is a quiete easy licensing as open source: http://creativecommons.org/licenses/by/3.0/
-If you use parts of this project, please let me know what the purpose of your project.
-You can do this by a comment at https://github.com/Jojendersie/.
+If you use parts of this project, please let me know what the purpose of your project is.
+You can do this by writing a comment at https://github.com/Jojendersie/.
-Futhermore you have to state this project as a source of your project.

 ********************************************************************************
 2. Project intention